samuel-hunter/parsnip/README.md

 (ql:quickload :parsnip)
 ```

-Parsnip can also be loaded remotely.
+Parsnip can also be installed locally.
 Make sure to also install the sole dependency Alexandria:

 ```sh